dekarrin/morc/design.md

 updating only the items that the server sends back.
 File is created if not exists.
 Overrides any defaults.

--V - read data in the given path/offset and store it in the state file in a var.
+-S - read data in the given path/offset and store it in the State file in a var.
+Combine with --output-captures to see the ones obtained.
-Useless without -c. form is "name::2,4" for a byte offset (from 2-4 in example) or "name:/path[3]" for json object path using jq-ish syntax but supporting only indexes or exact object names.capture
+Form is "name::2,4" for a byte offset (from 2-4 in example) or "name:/path[3]" for json object path using jq-ish syntax but supporting only indexes or exact object names.capture

+-v - supply a variable in key:value format.

 -H - include a header with the given value. form is "Header-name: value".
 Multiple headers with the same name may be specified.
 Use $ sign to reference a